Why slime is so valuable for kids (and adults).

 Good for concentration problems, stress and anxiety

-“'The body wants to move.
-It’s helpful if he’s given a pointless task,” explains Daum.
-We do it unconsciously all by ourselves: turning the pen in our hand, chewing on the pen or biting our nails.
-The so-called 'fidget toys' [...] give the body a task that 'satisfies' the need for movement.
-This improves cognitive attention. […] 'An important aspect that these fidget toys have to fulfill is that the operation is essentially pointless'.
-'Pointless' means: "I don't have to use any concentration to use it."
-(Business Insider, June 16, 2017) - Some children have difficulty concentrating when an activity does not provide much sensory input.
-Thomspon and Raisor mention fidget toys or something to do with your hands (like with slime) in class as a good way to improve concentration in the classroom (cf. Thompson & Raisor 2013, p.
+"The body wants to move.
+It's helpful if it's given a pointless task," explains Daum.
+We do it unconsciously, all by ourselves: turning the pen in our hand, chewing on a pencil, or biting our nails.
+So-called 'fidget toys' [...] give the body a task that 'satisfies' the need for movement.
+This improves cognitive attention. [...]
+'An important aspect that these fidget toys must fulfill is that the activity is essentially pointless.'
+'Pointless' means: "I don't have to exert any concentration to use them."
+(Business Insider, June 16, 2017) - Some children have difficulty concentrating if an activity doesn't provide much sensory input.
+Thompson and Raisor cite fidget toys or a hand-based activity (such as slime) as a good way to improve concentration in the classroom (see Thompson & Raisor 2013, p.
 42).
-This can also be applied to the day care center, the care facility or at home, for example when learning vocabulary.
+This can also be applied to daycare, nursing homes, or at home, for example, when learning vocabulary.

 Summary: